3neti/dpwh_ppp-docs/docs/NEDA_ICC_Issue_Paper.md

 The IVCA will operate as a third-party, SGS-style independent verification body, built and funded under an Unsolicited Public-Private Partnership (PPP) with zero cost to the government.

+**Critical Note:** IVCA is not a party to construction contracts between DPWH and contractors.
+All contractual obligations, enforcement, and decision-making authority remain exclusively with DPWH and contractors.
+IVCA provides verification services and data only.

 ---

 ## 5. Rationale and Problem Statement